justinkrekel777/SOTN-Arcane-Engine-ReImagined-AERI-/README.md

 What is AERI:
-AERI is a lua script for Castlevania: Symphony of the Night that aims to rework how the movement and spell system works.
+AERI is a lua script for Castlevania: Symphony of the Night that aims to rework how the movement, spell, and weapon special systems works.
 This project was designed for casual/randomizer players and helps people like me that suck at fighting game inputs and/or get wrist pain playing SOTN.
 Most options can be customized/disabled in the config in order to fit personal preference.
 Script runs alongside SOTN so standard combos for spells/movement will still work as they do in vanilla.

 Getting started with AERI: